Open Data, Transparency and Boundary Delimitation in Mexico: Public Mapping Project Mexico

 About the Authors

-Alejandro Trelles (email@example.com) is a PhD candidate in political science at the University of Pittsburgh.
+Alejandro Trelles (email@example.com) is Assistant Professor of Politics at Brandeis University.
 His research interests are the organizational design of public institutions, democracy, and governability in Latin America, Africa, and the Middle East.
 He has worked for the National Electoral Institute (INE) in Mexico and as an independent consultant in constituency boundary delimitation for the Organization of American States (OAS).
 He served as an advisor to the General Council and the Technical Committee on Redistricting at the Federal Electoral Institute (IFE).
 He has fieldwork and boundary delimitation experience in Mexico, Venezuela, Ghana, Kenya, and Suriname, and St. Kitts and Nevis.
-Moreover, he has published extensively on redistricting and the use of optimisation algorithms for boundary delimitation.
-He is a co-principal investigator in the Public Mapping Project Mexico.
+Moreover, he has published extensively on redistricting and the use of optimization algorithms for boundary delimitation.
+He is a co-principal investigator in the Public Mapping Project.

 Contact Information: Massachusetts Institute of Technology (MIT), E25-131, 77 Massachusetts Ave, Cambridge, Massachusetts, 02139.
 Tel: +1(585)4664224. http://micahaltman.com/